 Our product, AquAdvantage Salmon, is a genetically modified Atlantic salmon that can grow to marketable size in about half the time of traditional farmed Atlantic salmon.
 By placing the salmon growth hormone under the control of an alternative genetic promoter (gene switch) from the ocean pout, an edible marine fish, more consistent levels of growth hormone are released, which accelerates the early stages of the salmon's development.
-The AquAdvantage Salmon do not reach a larger final size than their traditional counterparts, but by accelerating growth in the early stages of rearing, these fish can reach a marketable size sooner.
+Based on internally generated data, we have determined that the AquAdvantage Salmon do not reach a larger final size than their traditional counterparts.
+However, by accelerating growth in the early stages of rearing, these fish can reach a marketable size sooner.
 In the case of Atlantic salmon, this can reduce farming time from 28 to 36 months to 18 to 20 months.